- Submit a Paper

 Articles are the core of the journal.
 They present original works on boredom, including both theoretical and empirical papers.
 Empirical papers must be based on a robust qualitative or quantitative methodology and a justified critical apparatus, which represent a substantial advance with respect to the knowledge currently available.
 The length of the articles should be between 6,000 and 10,000 words, including notes, references, tables and figures, but excluding supplementary material.

-Reviews of recently published books (no more than 2 years since the last edition) on boredom, at the request of the editorial team or on the authors’ initiative, must have a maximum length of 2,000 words.
+Reviews of recently published books (no more than 3 years since the last edition) on boredom, at the request of the editorial team or on the authors’ initiative, must have a maximum length of 3,000 words and a minimum of 1,300.
 All book reviews must be submitted in Word document format and accord to general journal editing style.
 At the top of the review, the citation must be presented in accordance with APA 7th style and a hotlink to the publisher must be provided.

-In each issue, the Journal of Boredom Studies is to publish up to 2 translations into English of papers or book chapters about boredom of demonstrable quality and interest based on authorship, positioning, and the number of citations received that significantly contribute to boredom studies.
+In each issue, the Journal of Boredom Studies is to publish translations into English of papers or book chapters about boredom of demonstrable quality and interest based on authorship, positioning, and the number of citations received that significantly contribute to boredom studies.

 They will be carried out at the request of the editorial team or on the authors’ initiative.
 Translators can contact editors of JBS proposing a paper or a chapter for translation, sending an electronic copy of the original text and English abstract of the suggested text.